Back on the Briar Patch

 . . . all shall be well, and all shall be well, and all manner of thing shall be well.

-Her Revelations were written in Middle English by an anchoress during the time of successive waves of the Black Death—these hit East Anglia especially hard.
-They were based on a series of visions when she was thought to be dying, and which she called Shewings, on account of the messages she derived from them.
+As a popular expression of magical optimism, its origin is no secret: a treatise in Middle English by an anchoress during the time of successive waves of the Black Death which hit East Anglia especially hard.
+It was based on a series of visions when she was thought to be dying, and which she called Shewings, on account of the messages she derived from them.
 The manuscript as passed down has come to us as Revelations of Divine Love.

-When I found my copy, it cried “Serendipity” once more to my receptive ears, tuned as they had once been to all that New-Age stuff.
+So when I found a copy on sale at our local Oxfam three days later, it cried “Serendipity” once more to my receptive ears, tuned as they were to all that New-Age stuff.
 My critical faculties went into voluntary hibernation.
 Here was something “meant” for me to discover, which I must study carefully, in confident expectation that its eloquence would fill the gaps in my confessed inarticulacy.
-As it happened, I did find common ground with Julian: precisely in that unshakeable sense that seems to come from within, that all is well: not from belief or books but a special bodily feeling.
+As it happened, I did find common ground with Julian: precisely in that unshakeable sense that seems to come from within, that all is well: not from belief or books but bodily feeling.

-Perhaps some of us have this from birth, taking it for granted in our dealings with, without giving thanks or credit to any mystical source.
+Perhaps some of us have this from birth.
+We take it for granted and go about our business, without giving thanks or credit to any mystical source.
 We are simply strong and self-assured, succeeding in what we do, harvesting the recognition and material well-being that comes from being well-constituted.
 Perhaps we make a more-than-average mark in the world, and congratulate ourself for it.
 But those of us who have acquired this sense later in life, after many struggles, are unlikely to take it for granted.
-We treat it with awe, as a gift from the blue, an unheralded blessing.
+We treat it with awe, as a gift which came unheralded.

 Her “Shewings” are occasioned by the sight of a crucifix when she’s sick unto death, and a curate has been called for the last rites.
 Her God comes to her and swears eternal love.
 He shows her images of his physical form at the Passion: scourged, crowned with thorns, crucified, wounded in the side, left hanging on the cross and ultimately bloodless, his face and flesh discoloured and dried out.
 By this means she is won (I want to say “seduced”) by the power of love, and so is her reader.
 There is something compelling about her use of language, whatever she finds to say.